Buffalo Chicken Spaghetti Squash

 While the squash is cooking, prepare the chicken.
 Dice it into bite sized pieces and season it with salt and pepper.

-Grab your biggest skillet, and heat the oil it over medium heat.
+Grab your biggest skillet, and heat the oil in it over medium heat.
 Add the chicken and cook for about 5-6 minutes, turning often.

 A large stainless skillet filled with cooked chicken simmering in the buffalo sauce.